reonZ/pf2e-token-hud/README.md

 A filter field (hidden by default) is available at the top of each sidebar, you can make it always be displayed with a setting or use a keybind (`Ctrl + F` by default).
 Filter doesn't trigger until the `Enter` key is pressed while inside the field.

 -   actions will not filter the strikes, toggles or `Hero Actions`
+-   you can filter by skills, skill actions or even skill action variants
 -   extras will only filter the macros

 # Small Tooltip